se6liferlygood/F3Xbuilder/README.md

+BUILD FILE VIEWER!
+after you have finished your build in the build editor and downloaded it you can view the build here! https://se6liferlygood.github.io/F3Xbuilder/view

 HERE IS THE MACRO (it is autohotkey version 2 https://www.autohotkey.com/ and I see the axis boxes in f3x in this order: x, y, z)

 https://github.com/se6liferlygood/F3Xbuilder/blob/main/F3XBUILDER/build.ahk